Heuristic Weakly Supervised 3D Human Pose Estimation

 \section{Abstract}

-Monocular 3D human pose estimation from a single RGB image has received a lot attentions in the past few year.
-Pose inference models with competitive performance however require supervision with 3D pose ground truth data or at least known pose priors in their target domain.
-Yet, these data requirements in many real-world applications with data collection constraints may not be attainable.
-In this paper, we present a heuristic weakly supervised human pose (HW-HuP) solution to estimate 3D human pose in contexts that no ground truth 3D pose data is accessible, even for fine-tuning.
-HW-HuP learns partial pose priors from public 3D human pose datasets and uses easy-to-access observations from the target domain to iteratively estimate 3D human pose and shape in an optimization and regression hybrid cycle.
-In our design, depth data as an auxiliary information is employed as weak supervision during training, yet it is not needed for the inference.
-HW-HuP shows comparable performance on public benchmarks to the state-of-the-art approaches which benefit from full 3D pose supervision.
-In this paper, we focus on two practical applications of 3D pose estimation for individuals while in bed as well as infants, where no reliable 3D pose data exists\footnote{The HW-HuP code can be found at GitHub: \href{https://github.com/ostadabbas/HW-HuP}{Heuristic Weakly Supervised 3D Human Pose Estimation}.}.
+Monocular 3D human pose estimation from RGB images has attracted significant attention in recent years.
+However, recent models depend on supervised training with 3D pose ground truth data or known pose priors for their target domains.
+3D pose data is typically collected with motion capture devices, severely limiting their applicability.
+In this paper, we present a heuristic weakly supervised 3D human pose (HW-HuP) solution to estimate 3D poses in when no ground truth 3D pose data is available.
+HW-HuP learns partial pose priors from 3D human pose datasets and uses easy-to-access observations from the target domain to estimate 3D human pose and shape in an optimization and regression cycle.
+We employ depth data for weak supervision during training, but not inference.
+We show that HW-HuP meaningfully improves upon state-of-the-art models in two practical settings where 3D pose data can hardly be obtained: human poses in bed, and infant poses in the wild.
+Furthermore, we show that HW-HuP retains comparable performance to cutting-edge models on public benchmarks, even when such models train on 3D pose data\footnote{Our model code and data are publicly available at \url{https://github.com/ostadabbas/hw-hup}.}.